 Below, there are some examples of restaurant and hotel prices in Durres.
 Costs of hotel rooms are median prices at Booking.com, checked 6 months prior to the travel date.

 Pizza in restaurant

 Hotel room, 3-4* (July)

-Find the best deals to Reykjavik Hotels with the Booking.com Deal Finder.
+Find the best deals to Durres Hotels from Booking.com

 The nearest airport to Durres is Tirana International Airport Nënë Tereza.
 The airport is located some 32 kilometers away from Durres.

 Taxi: Travel time by taxi is 30 minutes without traffic.
 The average cost by taxi is 30-40 euros.
 You can check approximate quotes from: merrtaxi.com.
 Even though the taxis run by meter, agree the fare with the driver in advance to avoid big surprises.